Please, find some brochures for the very first steps after arrival and for settling down in Berlin and at the MDC in detail.

-Brexit: Currently we still do not know what will be the conditions for UK citizens living elsewhere in the EU, and equally, what will happen to EU citizens living in the UK.
-For now, we would recommend to check the information provided by the and the and follow their instructions.
 The German Ministry of the Interior, Building and Community also has published a list of .
-On request, the Berlin Foreigners' Authority has confirmed that your stay in Germany will be allowed for 3 months after the Brexit until end of June and maybe even longer.
-You will be invited to the Foreigners' Registration Office and will obtain the best possible residence permit for Germany.
+In Berlin you will be invited to the Immigration Office and will obtain the best possible residence permit for Germany.
 E.g. if you have already been staying in Germany for 5 years you will automatically get a permanent residence permit, or if you are married to a German or EU member you will obtain a residence permit according to principle of freedom of movement (Freizügigkeitsbescheinigung).
-Please, feel free to contact our Welcome Office directly for questions and assistance.
+Please, check the information of the and feel free to contact our Welcome Office directly for questions and assistance.

 By September 6, 2013, all foreign nationals in possession of a residence permit for familiy reasons (e.g. spouses, partners, children) may with immediate effect pursue an occupation without the need for a work permit by the Foreigners Registration Office.
 Should the residence permit contain conditions such as "Beschäftigung nur nach Erlaubnis der Ausländerbehörde" these conditions no longer apply.
 These rights are regulated by law.
 That's why, everybody also automatically benefit from the new regulation without having changed the residence permit, of course.

 Please, refer to the website of the Berlin Foreigners Office or ask me for further information.